If you have chalkboard paint (also called blackboard paint) you want to remove from your walls, different methods can make that simple.

 A little work and effort will help you get rid of any traces of your old blackboard paint.

 It may take a few more coats of primer and paint, but it will be worth it.

 Removing paint from wood is easy, and you have a few different ways to do it yourself.

 I will discuss the steps for each of these methods below…

 1- Using Heat Gun

-Using heat gun is the preferred method when you want to remove paint off wood surface without using chemicals.
+Using a heat gun is the preferred method to remove paint off the wood surface without using chemicals.

 - Start by pointing the heat gun about 2 inches away from the painted surface